withastro/astro/packages/integrations/markdoc/README.md

       "property": "default",
       "watch": true
     },
-    "routing": {
-      "frontmatter": "route"
   }
-  }
 ]
 ```

-The `schema` property, is the most important.
-It contains all information to configure the language server.
-It accepts following properties.
+The `schema` property contains all information to configure the language server for Astro content collections.
+It accepts following properties:

 - `path`: The path to the configuration file.
-- `type`: Kind of module your configuration file uses.
+- `type`: The type of module your configuration file uses (`esm` allows `import` syntax).
 - `property`: The exported property name that contains the configuration object.
 - `watch`: Tell the server to watch for changes in the configuration.

-The global `path` property, tells the server where the content is located.
-You can't use a glob pattern.
+The top-level `path` property tells the server where content is located.
+Since Markdoc is specific to content collections, you can use `src/content`.

 ### Pass Markdoc variables